jonxly/SEhot/README.md

    Specifically those highlighted below:
    ![](images/cft4_output.png)

-7. Access the backend website via BIG-IP.
-Hint: Bip1subnet1Az1SelfEipAddress
+7. Access the backend website via BIG-IP (Hint: Bip1subnet1Az1SelfEipAddress)
    Check your CFT events for errors or shout for help if it does not load
    ![](images/wsvr.png)